AfriqueLLM: How Data Mixing and Model Architecture Impact Continued Pre-training for African Languages: AfriqueLLM: Data Training Recipe

 \subsection{Dataset Curation}

 High-quality and diverse training data is essential for effective language modeling.
-To mitigate data scarcity for African languages, we curate a 26B-token corpus designed for continued pre-training (CPT).
-Our corpus combines monolingual text with code, mathematics, and domain-specific synthetic data to better cover the knowledge and skill distributions needed for downstream tasks.
+To mitigate data scarcity for African languages, we curate a 26B-token corpus designed for continued pre-training (CPT).\footnote{All token counts reported in this paper are computed using the Gemma 3 tokenizer.} Our corpus combines monolingual text with code, mathematics, and domain-specific synthetic data to better cover the knowledge and skill distributions needed for downstream tasks.
 We describe the resulting data pipeline below.

 \paragraph{African Monolingual Data.} We collect text for the 20 most resource-rich African languages by combining three complementary sources (Table~\ref{tab:unimax_dist}): FineWeb2~\cite{FineWeb2}, WURA~\cite{WURA}, and MADLAD-400~\cite{MADLAD-400}.
 FineWeb2 provides the backbone of our corpus due to its scale and strong filtering.
 We add document-level data from WURA to increase contextual diversity and longer-range coherence, and we use MADLAD-400 to improve coverage for the lower-resource languages in our set.
 To mitigate catastrophic forgetting during CPT, we include four high-resource languages, English, French, Portuguese, and Arabic, capped at 1B tokens per language, following \citet{WURA}.
 Detailed corpus statistics appear in Table~\ref{tab:dataset-detail} in Appendix~\ref{app:data_details}.